nakamura-to/filer-ex/README.md

 Refresh Eclipse workspace.

-### 4. Result
+### 4. See the Eclipse Error Log view.

-Following error is shown in the Eclipse Error Log view.
+Following error is shown in the view.

 ```
 null